RerikOp/Brightify/README.md

        remove startup --mode task_scheduler`.
     2. To add a menu icon `python -m brightify add menu-icon`.
 Again, you can pass the `--force-console` argument force the terminal.
-       To remove the icon, run `python -m remove menu-icon`.
+       To remove the icon, run `python -m brightify remove menu-icon`.

 # Set up the brightness sensor